 Which? has a wealth of information on Britain's favourite brands.
 Every year we ask Which? members to tell us about the home appliances they own – from how likely they would be to recommend a brand, to how reliable the products are once they get them home.

-This year 7,917 Which? members told us about more than 25,000 individual products.
-We calculate a brand's estimated lifetime and its customer score based on the results of our annual survey.
+This year, 12,411 Which?
+Connect panel members and 5,011 members of the public told us about more than 75,000 individual products.
+We calculate a brand's customer score, fault rate and proportion replaced or repaired based on the results of our annual survey.

-Our surveys, combined with our extensive lab tests, mean we can recommend the best dishwashers you should buy.
+Our surveys, combined with our extensive lab tests, mean we can recommend the best dishwasher to buy.